What do I do with my bills when I move out?

 What shall I do with my keys when I move out?

 All keys should be left together inside the property.
-If you’ve got a favourite keyring you just can’t be without, don’t forget to remove it!
 Please do not hand-deliver or post keys back to our office, as this will mean they are not listed on the check-out report and you may be charged.
 If you have a bedroom door key, please leave the bedroom door open, with the key in the lock.

-How do we avoid deductions from our deposit?
+How do I avoid deductions from my deposit?

 The best way is to use your inventory and go around the house room by room making sure the property is returned to the same condition as when you moved in.
 Don’t worry, we will of course allow for fair wear and tear.
 Use our guide below to make sure you don’t miss any of the most common deductions people forget.